aws/amazon-chime-sdk-js/integration/mocha-tests/README.md

 export SAUCE_ACCESS_KEY=<Sauce Labs access key>
 ```

 Sauce Labs will open a browser and load a test url.
 The following command requires the [Chime SDK serverless demo](https://github.com/aws/amazon-chime-sdk-js/tree/main/demos/serverless) deployed in your AWS account.
-If you haven’t already, follow the [Chime SDK serverless demo instruction](https://github.com/aws/amazon-chime-sdk-js/tree/main/demos/serverless) to deploy the demo.
+If you haven't already, follow the [Chime SDK serverless demo instruction](https://github.com/aws/amazon-chime-sdk-js/tree/main/demos/serverless) to deploy the demo.
 You can set the demo url as an environment variable with the following command:
 ```bash
 export TEST_URL=<Chime SDK for JavaScript serverelss demo URL>
 ```